 60-DAY MONEY BACK GUARANTEE

 We take security very seriously in Pressidium and as such we have implemented firewalling in two distinct layers: network and application.
 That way we can enforce filter rules on an IP level, blocking entire geographical regions if need be, and prevent malicious HTTP requests from ever reaching your WordPress site.
 All of our accounts are hosted behind multiple load balancers that dynamically distribute the load according to need, and also help mitigate DDoS type attacks.
 Our extensive monitoring and alerting facilities provide us with a birds-eye view of all our infrastructure.

 This is extremely important when it comes to critical components such as the web server and the database.
 Their configuration and management can sometimes become thorny, and even small errors can render your WordPress site unavailable.
-In the event of database performance issues, we perform query analysis and collaborate with your engineers to solve problems.
+In the event of database performance issues, our WordPress DevOps support team analyzes the logs and collaborates with your engineers to solve problems.

-Problems can also arise due to conflicting caching configuration.
-Our caching engine provides superior adaptive caching when compared to all other WordPress plugin solutions, so there’s no need to worry or use anything else.
+Problems can also arise due to conflicting caching configurations.
+Our server-side caching engine provides superior adaptive caching compared to other WordPress plugin solutions, so there’s no need to worry or use anything else.